mfit/scripts/README.md

 # Scripts + Starters

-Collecetion of scripts and project starteer / project configurations.
+Collecetion of scripts and project starter / project configurations.